EhabY/MazeGame/README.md

 * Dynamically loads content to display to user.
 * Requests an updated Player Status when a command that modifies the status is sent.
 * Permits only valid operations to be executed.
-* Listens to all the click events for all buttons and items.
+* Listens to the click events for all buttons and items.

 Sign-up and login process: